Ruslan Ponomariov: Post-championship career

 On Ponomariov's 20th birthday, October 11, 2003, he became the first high-profile player to forfeit a game because of his mobile phone ringing during play.
 This happened in round one of the European Team Chess Championship in Plovdiv, Bulgaria, when Ponomariov was playing Black against Swedish GM Evgenij Agrest.

 In 2004, Ponomariov won the gold medal at the 2004 Chess Olympiad held in Calvià, Spain, with the Ukrainian team.

 In 2005, he won the 15th edition of the Ciudad de Pamplona tournament.
-He also won a rapid tournament in Odessa, Ukraine, and the Golden Blitz Cup in Moscow.
+He also won a rapid tournament in Odesa, Ukraine, and the Golden Blitz Cup in Moscow.
 Finally, that year he reached the 2005 Chess World Cup final against Levon Aronian, who won the final.
 Ponomariov defeated Fritz under tournament conditions, at the 2nd Festival Internacional de Ajedrez Man-Machine in Bilbao, Spain.
 This is the last time that a human player has defeated a top computer at even odds under tournament conditions.

 In 2006, he shared first place with Aronian and Peter Leko in the Tal Memorial tournament in Moscow.

 His second-place finish in the Chess World Cup 2005 qualified him for the 2007 Candidates tournament.
 Ponomariov lost in the first round, in a six-game match against Sergei Rublevsky, and thus did not qualify for the 2007 World Championship tournament.
-As of 2021, this is his only appearance at a Candidates tournament.
+As of 2023, he has not qualified for a Candidates tournament since.

 In 2009, he shared first place with Hikaru Nakamura at the Donostia Chess Festival in San Sebastian, Spain.
 The latter won the tie-break blitz games 2–0.
 Ponomariov got one more second place by tie-break that year in the 2009 Chess World Cup, where he reached the final against Israeli Boris Gelfand.
 After four classic games, four rapid games, and two blitz games with a drawn score, Gelfand finally won in one last set of two blitz games.

 In July 2010, Ponomariov won the prestigious Dortmund Sparkassen Chess Meeting in Dortmund, one point ahead of Lê Quang Liêm from Vietnam.
 In September of that year, Ukraine won the gold once more at the 2010 Chess Olympiad in Khanty-Mansiysk with players Vasyl Ivanchuk, Ruslan Ponomariov, Pavel Eljanov, Zahar Efimenko, and Alexander Moiseenko.

 In February 2011, after occupying last place at the World Blitz Championship in November 2010 in Moscow, Ponomariov showed great improvement at the strong Aeroflot Blitz held in the same city by reaching second place, just half a point behind Shakhriyar Mamedyarov.

 In June 2011, he won the 80th Ukrainian Chess Championship, the strongest ever in the country, with 8½/11 and a performance rating of 2853.

+Personal life

+Ponomariov is married to Ines, a Spanish interpreter.
+The two have known each other since 2008.
+They live in Bilbao with their son, Yaroslav.